-At some point it occurred to me that I was focused in the wrong direction, or rather, on the wrong concept, and that I was being rather obstinately myopic about that concept.
-I decided to challenge my habitual perception of uniqueness as being no better than just another pretty face by advocating against my original stance that uniqueness is a boringly common attribute with no benefits.
+At some point it occurred to me that I was looking in the wrong direction, on the wrong concept, and that I was stubbornly myopic.
+I decided to challenge my habitual perception of uniqueness by changing my stance that uniqueness is a common attribute with no benefits.
 In a departure from my earlier pronounced state of jadedness, I asked: What exactly is it that is unique to each of us?
-In no time, a realization asserted itself with incontrovertible clarity: It is our our soul’s longing that leads us to our soul’s purpose.
-The longings that are unique and specific to us show us what paths we should be taking, and who we can become.
+In no time, a realization asserted itself with incontrovertible clarity: It is our soul’s longing and the agenda contained in that longing that leads us to our purpose.
+Our specific longings show us the paths we need to take and who we can become.
 So what makes us unique?
 What makes us who are we?
 So what makes us unique?
 What makes us who are we?

 As your desire is, so is your will.